Welcome.

 creativity

 I love graphic novels, poetry, drawing, and building things out of wood.
-But my absolute favourite pastime is playing fiddle music on the 5-string banjo.
+But my absolute favourite pastime is playing bluegrass and other fiddle music on the 5-string banjo.

 I’m the fortunate caretaker of a 1995 Earl Scruggs Standard Gibson Mastertone banjo.